 “Really, what happened was it was the first game that I’d coached at Indiana without a jacket,” Knight told David Letterman in 1987.
 “I reached for the jacket, and I would’ve sailed the jacket.
 And our team doctor … told me later, ‘Soon as I saw you turn around and reach for your jacket—you didn’t have it on—I tried to grab everything you could throw.
 He said, ‘I grabbed the trainer.
 The only thing I missed was the chair.
 You beat me to the chair.’”

-A jacket toss would have been much less dangerous that day, but it wouldn’t even be mentioned 36 years later the way the Bobby Knight chair toss still is today.
+A jacket toss would have been much less dangerous that day.
+But it wouldn’t even be mentioned nearly four decades later the way the Bobby Knight chair toss still is today.